Dendro-X0/OpenDeploy-CLI/docs/commands.md

 - Shows provider login status and offers one‑click login if required.
 - If `--project/--org` (Vercel) or `--project` (Netlify) is provided and the directory is not linked yet, the wizard offers to run `vercel link` / `netlify link` inline.
 - Env sync is optional; when enabled, the wizard chooses a sensible `.env` file per target.
 - Config generation: ensures minimal `vercel.json` (Vercel) and a safe `netlify.toml` when applicable.
-For Next.js on Netlify, the adapter applies the official Next runtime/plugin.
+For Next.js on Netlify, the provider plugin applies the official Next runtime/plugin when installed, otherwise falls back to the legacy plugin.
 - Preflight: optionally runs a local build (skipped in `--ci`) and validates that Netlify publishDir contains output for non‑Next frameworks.
 - Vercel: performs the deploy (preview/prod) and prints `url`/`logsUrl`.
 When `--alias` is provided, the wizard attempts to alias the deployment to the given domain.
 - Netlify: prepare‑only by default.
 The wizard generates config and prints recommended `netlify deploy` commands (preview/prod) with an inferred `--dir`.
 Optionally, pass `--deploy` to execute a real deploy inside the wizard.
 With `--no-build`, the wizard deploys prebuilt artifacts from `--dir`.